ParkinsonLab/Architect/README.md

 ## Set-up

-There are various modes of running Architect as outlined below.
+When Architect was built, it was in many ways optimized for use by a supercomputer.
+This, in particular, concerns the scripts used for running the individual tools.
+Architect was tested using the Niagara supercomputer based at the University of Toronto.
+For convenience, we provide alternative methods for running Architect with different set-up instructions as outlined below.

 ### For using Architect on a single machine and using Docker

 If you intend to run Architect on a laptop or computer, you may use our Docker image.
-For this, you only need to install Docker (using [this link](https://www.docker.com/products/docker-desktop)) and follow the following instructions.
+Please follow the following instructions.

-TODO.
+1. First, install Docker on your machine ([Windows instructions](https://docs.docker.com/desktop/windows/install/) and [Mac instructions](https://docs.docker.com/desktop/mac/install/)).
+Please make sure that your machine satisfies the system requirements listed.
+2. Set up a folder [with the contents of the folder Dockerfile](https://github.com/ParkinsonLab/Architect/tree/master/Dockerfile), respecting the directory structure and the names of the files.
+3. If you do not intend to perform model reconstruction, ignore this step.
+Otherwise, download the CPLEX optimizer as per the instructions given below.
+At the end, you will have a file called cplex_installer.bin.
+Move this file to the folder containing the file called Dockerfile.
+4. Go to command line, navigate to the folder containing the Dockerfile, and run the following command in command line.

+	docker build -t local_architect .

 Keep in mind that running enzyme annotation tools (as part of Architect's first step) on a single machine will likely take hours, if not, days, partly because the tools will be run consecutively rather than in parallel.
 To deal with this, you may choose to limit the number of tools you wish to run, or run these tools separately (as outlined below).